Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0017-server-side-rendering.md

 This experiment confirms that Google is capable of indexing client-side-rendered web pages, but that other search engines struggle.
 With server-side-rendered pages, all search engines should be perfectly capable of indexing them.

+#### Loss of control over HTTP status codes
+With client-side rendering, the browser always gets the same html payload, in a response with an HTTP status code `200: OK`.
+Thus, there is no way to signal, from the server, the intent to redirect the browser to a different page (300-range codes) or to message that the requested page does not exist (400-range errors).

+_**Note:** Use of improper http status codes can negatively impact search engine ranking by creating what Google calls "soft 404 errors" (404-error pages with status code 200).
+Google’s advice for client-side-rendered sites in this case is either to do a client-side redirect to a different url containing an actual 404-error page, or to add a `<meta name="robots" content="noindex">` tag to the page in order to prevent search engine's web crawler from indexing it._

 #### Lack of contextual information for 3rd-party bots
 When someone shares a url to a web page on social media or in a messaging app such as Slack, this service will often send a web crawler to the shared page to scrape its data (such as its title, description, and possibly an image) for a preview.
 These aren't sophisticated crawlers, and they do not execute javascript; so with client-side rendering, they will not be able to retrieve the title and the description of the shared page.